Markus Büchler: Scientific merits

 Since 2009 Markus Büchler is a member of the German Academy of Sciences Leopoldina.

 Büchler is an honorary member of numerous professional societies, including the Royal Society of Medicine of England since 1998, the Royal College of Surgeons of England since 2009, the American Surgical Association since 2010 and the American College of Surgeons since 2013.
 He has received multiple awards, like in 2016 the Lifetime Achievement Award of the European Pancreatic Club (EPC), in 2020 the Living Legend Status of the International Hepato-Pancreato-Biliary Association (IHPBA), and in 2021 the Award of the German Cancer Society.

-Büchler has been awarded the degree of an Honorary Professor by the Railway Medical College of Nanjing, PR China, by the Southeast University of Nanjing, PR China, by the Huazhong University of Science and Technology in Wuhan, China, by the University of the Republic in Montevideo, Uruguay, by the Nanjing Medical University, PR China, and by the University of Prague, Tzech Republic.
+Büchler has been awarded the degree of an Honorary Professor by the Railway Medical College of Nanjing, PR China, by the Southeast University of Nanjing, PR China, by the Huazhong University of Science and Technology in Wuhan, China, by the University of the Republic in Montevideo, Uruguay, by the Nanjing Medical University, PR China, and by the University of Prague, Czech Republic.
 He has been awarded an honorary medical doctorate by the Iuliu Hațieganu University of Medicine and Pharmacy in Cluj-Napoca, the Vasile Goldiş West University in Arad, Romania, the University of Belgrade, Serbia, the Belarusian Medical Academy of Post-Graduate Education in Minsk, by Vilnius University, Lithuania, by the Nanjing Medical University, PR China, and by the University of Pécs, Hungary.